-Sometimes statistics don’t mean what they seem to mean.
-According to figures released by Statistics Canada a few years back, there are 20,000 of them in Canada.
-They have joined 53,000 in New Zealand, 70,000 in Australia, and a startling 390,000 in the United Kingdom.
-Who are they?
-They are Jedi.
+Statistics don’t always mean what they seem to mean.
+For example, according to figures released by Statistics Canada some years back, there are 20,000 Jedi in Canada.
+In addition, there are 53,000 in New Zealand, 70,000 in Australia, and a startling 390,000 in the United Kingdom!

-If you’re not a fan of the Star Wars science fiction films, you might not have heard of the Jedi.
-In this series of movies – six so far – Jedi “knights” wield the good power of the “Force” to fight against those who would seek to destroy the universe and enslave it to evil.
+If you’re not a fan of Star Wars, you might not have heard of the Jedi.
+In this series of science fiction films – eight so far – Jedi “knights” wield the good power of the “Force” to fight against those who would seek to destroy the universe and enslave it to evil.
 It’s a weird sort of Eastern mystical “Force” where both good and evil originate in the same source.
-The Jedi wield the power of good found in the Force while the “Dark Side of the Force” is used by the arch villains.

 What was the motivation?
-If you can believe the folks at Jedi Census (website now defunct but you can find out about them here), somebody in New Zealand thought that asking someone’s religion was a nosy question that didn’t deserve an honest answer.
+If you can believe the folks at Wikipedia, somebody in New Zealand thought that asking someone’s religion was a nosy question that didn’t deserve an honest answer.
 As well, some people just don’t really have a religion that they believe in strongly so they don’t know what religion to check off on their census forms.

-When we’re outnumbered, and surveys tell us that very few people believe a fetus is “human,” or that most people believe gay couples should be allowed to “marry,” take it with a grain of salt.
-Those who oppose abortion or gay marriage are unlikely to tell pollsters their true opinions because their answers are politically incorrect and seen as foolish, and those answering the surveys don’t want to seem foolish.
+When we’re outnumbered, and surveys tell us that very few people believe a fetus is “human,” or that most people support euthanasia, we should take it with a grain of salt.
+Those who oppose abortion are unlikely to tell pollsters their true opinions because their answers are politically incorrect and seen as foolish, and those answering the surveys don’t want to seem foolish.
 They’re often unwilling to give an honest answer.

 So when you’re faced with impossible statistics, with insurmountable odds, maybe the best thing to do is to simply laugh.
-The BBC did when it reported on the 390,000 Jedi supposedly living in the United Kingdom.
-You see, if there really are that many Jedi in the U.K. it’s only a matter of time until sales of lightsabres start to sky rocket3.
+That’s what the BBC did when it reported on the 390,000 Jedi supposedly living in the United Kingdom.
+You see, if there really are that many Jedi in the U.K. it’s only a matter of time until sales of lightsabers start to sky rocket3.
 And when we’re faced with impossible odds and improbable statistics, we can laugh boldly, because we have a power greater than statistics and far stronger than the Force to lend us aid.

 1 Globe and Mail, May 14, 2003